-- Create LRS From Existing Dataset—The existing centerline, calibration point, and redline feature classes that are not yet registered with an LRS must be inside a common feature dataset.
+- Create LRS From Existing Dataset—The existing centerline, calibration point, and redline feature classes that are not yet registered with an LRS must be in a common feature dataset.
 The feature dataset name can be different from the LRS name.

-- Modify LRS—The existing centerline, calibration point, and redline feature classes that are registered with an LRS must be inside a common feature dataset.
+- Modify LRS—The existing centerline, calibration point, and redline feature classes that are registered with an LRS must be in a common feature dataset.
 The feature dataset name can be different from the LRS name.

 The LRS dataset is required to run the following tools: